NOTICE OF STATUTORY CHANGE

 If the award language in the court order is missing any of the above listed variables, we will not be able to approve the order and the court will have to clarify the award.
 For additional information please see our web page at https://www.dfas.mil/garnishment/usfspa/legal.

-High 3 information can be obtained on a member's LESs.
-There may also be databases or systems controlled by the Services that have individualized information.
+There may be databases or systems controlled by the Military Services that have individualized information.
 However, DFAS is unable to calculate high-3's for members for use in legal proceedings.

 A High-3 Calculator can be found at: https://militarypay.defense.gov/Calculators/High-3-Calculator/.